 - 1 box pound cake mix (or yellow cake mix)

 - 16 ounce box 10-X or powdered sugar

 - Reserve one tablespoon of powdered sugar for decoration.

 - Mix cake mix, two sticks of butter, and one egg.
 Mixture will be thick.
 Press mixture into the bottom of the pan.

-- Mix cream cheese, two eggs, and vanilla until smooth (i use the same bowl from the cake mixture).
+- Mix cream cheese, two eggs, powdered sugar, and vanilla until smooth (i use the same bowl from the cake mixture).
 Pour over cake mixture.

 - Bake or 40 minutes, or until the top starts to brown and crinkle.
 Cream cheese mixture WILL NOT be set.

 - Allow to cool, and sprinkle reserved powdered sugar over the top of the cake for decoration.